-- 7.1 A nomination under this Part means a nomination referred to in section 140GB of the Migration - 7.2 The Approved Sponsor acknowledges the general requirements of the Subclass 457 visa programme and agrees that Primary Sponsored Persons engaged through this Agreement may only be engaged in occupations, and with concessions referred to in Schedules 3 and 4. - The Approved Sponsor may only nominate Nominees for: 7.3 - (a) Occupations and Concessions outlined in Schedule 3 and 4; and - up to the Ceiling Number specified in Schedule 3; and (b) - an Occupation to be performed in a location listed in Item 1 of Schedule 3. (c) - The Approved Sponsor will ensure that the number of nominations made under this Agreement 7.4 in the occupations listed in Schedule 3 does not exceed: - the Ceiling Number identified in Schedule 3; or (a) - where one or more ceiling numbers have been approved by a subsequent variation, the (b) most recently approved Ceiling Number. - The Approved Sponsor acknowledges that the Minister may, in his/her absolute discretion: 7.5 - vary the Ceiling Numbers up or down; (a) - vary the Concessions; (b) - vary the Occupations. (c) - In addition to the information specified in the Migration Regulations, the Approved Sponsor 7.6 must provide written certification that the Nominee: - has the commensurate qualifications and experience in relation to the nominated (a) occupation as specified in Item 2 of Schedule 3; - unless varied in accordance with Item 4 of Schedule 3, (b) - has undertaken a test of English language proficiency and achieved the score specified for the relevant test in the instrument made under paragraph - ii. - specified for the relevant test in the instrument made under paragraph 457.223(4)(eb) of the Migration Regulations; or is the current holder of a valid passport issued by:

-A. Canada; or

-B. New Zealand; or

-C. the Republic of Ireland; or

-D. the United Kingdom; or

-E. the United States of America; or has completed at least five (5) years of full-time study in a secondary and/or higher education institution where instruction was conducted in English; or iii. education institution where instruction was conducted in English; or - will be paid a Base Rate of Pay which is at least the level of salary worked out in iv. the way specified in the instrument made under paragraph 457.223(6)(a) of the Migration Regulations; - will, when engaged under this Agreement, hold any licence, registration and /or (c) membership that is required by Australian law to perform the Nominee's nominated occupation.
+- 7.1 A nomination under this Part means a nomination referred to in section 140GB of the Migration Act. - 7.2 The Approved Sponsor acknowledges the general requirements of the Subclass 457 visa programme and agrees that Primary Sponsored Persons engaged through this Agreement may only be engaged in occupations, and with concessions referred to in Schedules 3 and 4. - 7.3 The Approved Sponsor may only nominate Nominees for: - (a) Occupations and Concessions outlined in Schedule 3 and 4; and - (b) up to the Ceiling Number specified in Schedule 3; and - (c) an Occupation to be performed in a location listed in Item 1 of Schedule 3. - 7.4 The Approved Sponsor will ensure that the number of nominations made under this Agreement in the occupations listed in Schedule 3 does not exceed: - (a) the Ceiling Number identified in Schedule 3; or - (b) where one or more ceiling numbers have been approved by a subsequent variation, the most recently approved Ceiling Number. - 7.5 The Approved Sponsor acknowledges that the Minister may, in his/her absolute discretion: - (a) vary the Ceiling Numbers up or down; - (b) vary the Concessions; - (c) vary the Occupations. - 7.6 In addition to the information specified in the Migration Regulations, the Approved Sponsor must provide written certification that the Nominee: - (a) has the commensurate qualifications and experience in relation to the nominated occupation as specified in Item 2 of Schedule 3; - (b) unless varied in accordance with Item 4 of Schedule 3, - i. has undertaken a test of English language proficiency and achieved the score specified for the relevant test in the instrument made under paragraph 457.223(4)(eb) of the Migration Regulations; or - ii. is the current holder of a valid passport issued by: - A. Canada; or - B. New Zealand; or - C. the Republic of Ireland; or - D. the United Kingdom; or - E. the United States of America; or - iii. has completed at least five (5) years of full-time study in a secondary and/or higher education institution where instruction was conducted in English; or - iv. will be paid a Base Rate of Pay which is at least the level of salary worked out in the way specified in the instrument made under paragraph 457.223(6)(a) of the Migration Regulations; - (c) will, when engaged under this Agreement, hold any licence, registration and /or membership that is required by Australian law to perform the Nominee's nominated occupation.